-Example: If Wife buys a car and puts it only in her name, that car belongs to only Wife.
-If Wife buys a car and puts it in her name and Husband's name, then the car belongs to both of them.
+Example: If George buys a car and puts it only in his name, that car belongs only to George.
+If George buys a car and puts it in both he and his husband Bob's name, then the car belongs to both of them.

 If the couple divorces or obtains a legal separation, the court will decide how the marital property will be divided.
 Of course, the couple can enter into an agreement before the marriage, explaining how to distribute the marital property upon divorce.

 Marital property in community property states are owned by both spouses equally (50/50).
 This marital property includes earnings, all property bought with those earnings, and all debts accrued during the marriage.
 Community property begins at the marriage and ends when the couple physically separates with the intention of not continuing the marriage.
 So, any earnings or debts originating after this time will be separate property.

 Any assets acquired before the marriage are considered separate property, and are owned only by that original owner.
 A spouse can, however, transfer the title of any of their separate property to the other spouse (gift) or to the community property (making a spouse an account holder on bank account).
 Spouses can also comingle their separate property with community property, for example, by adding funds from before the marriage to the community property funds.